Victor Mete: Amateur

+Professional

+Shortly after the Memorial Cup win, Mete was drafted by the Montreal Canadiens in the fourth round, 100th overall during the 2016 NHL entry draft.
 On March 27, 2017, Mete was signed to a three-year, entry-level contract with the Canadiens.
 Shortly after, leading up to the 2017–18 season, Mete impressed at Montreal training camp and made the opening night roster.
 He picked up his first point on October 17, registering an assist in a 5–2 defeat to the San Jose Sharks.
 On March 2, 2018, Mete left a game against the New York Islanders due to an injury, and a few days later it was announced that Mete suffered a finger fracture and was set to be out for six weeks.

 Mete began the 2018–19 season with the Canadiens in the NHL.
-After struggling in his first 23 games of the season, Mete was sent to the Canadiens American Hockey League affiliate, the Laval Rocket, to help his development.
+After struggling in his first 23 games of the season, Mete was sent to the Canadiens American Hockey League (AHL) affiliate, the Laval Rocket, to help his development.
 Mete was recalled to the NHL on December 17 after recording one goal and three assists in seven AHL games.

 Mete made the Canadiens lineup out of training camp for the 2019–20 season.
 After going goalless to start the season, Mete broke his 127-game, franchise-record goalless streak in a 4–0 win over the Minnesota Wild.
 In the same game, rookie Nick Suzuki also scored his first career NHL goal, making the pair the first Canadiens players to score their first NHL goal in the same game since 2005.
 In 51 games with the Canadiens, Mete tallied 4 goals and 11 points from the blueline before suffering a season-ending broken foot against the Detroit Red Wings on February 18, 2020.
 On October 9, 2020, Mete signed a one-year contract extension with the Canadiens.
-In the following pandemic delayed 2020–21 season, Mete was dressed in just 14 games, collecting 3 assists, before he was placed on waivers approaching the NHL trade deadline.
+In the following pandemic-delayed 2020–21 season, Mete was dressed in just 14 games, collecting 3 assists, before he was placed on waivers approaching the NHL trade deadline.

-On April 12, 2021, Mete was claimed off waivers by the Ottawa Senators, and on August 4, 2021, the Senators re-signed him to a one-year, $1.2 million contract.

-At the conclusion of the following season, Mete was not tendered a qualifying offer by the Senators to retain his exclusive negotioating rights, thereby releasing him to unrestricted free agency.
-On July 14, the day after free agency, Mete signed a one-year, $750,000 contract with his hometown Toronto Maple Leafs.
+On April 12, 2021, Mete was claimed off waivers by the Ottawa Senators, Mete scored the only goal of his tenure with the Senators on April 28 in a 6–3 win over the Vancouver Canucks.
+He finished the season with 28 games played registering one goal and five points.
+On August 4, 2021, the Senators re-signed him to a one-year, $1.2 million contract.
+During the 2021–22 season, Mete played in 37 games, only registering 7 points.
+At the conclusion of the season, Mete was not tendered a qualifying offer by the Senators to retain his exclusive negotiating rights, thereby releasing him to unrestricted free agency.